tombruijn/chef-ruby-install/README.md

       Example: `2.0.0-p353`
   - `user` - String - User for which to install the Ruby version.
   - `group` - String - Group for which to install the Ruby version.
+  - `reinstall` - Boolean - Default: false - Set to true to reinstall the ruby.
   - `update_path` - Boolean - Default: `false`
     Set to true to set the Ruby version to path.
     Requires the `user` attribute to be set.